Hi David. Please can you start by introducing yourself and telling us a little bit about your background?

 Are you working on any new projects at the moment?

-Lately we have extended our range of products with the double carcass design, nipple hose technology.
+We have extended our range of products with nipple hose technology.
 This technology was well known by some of our competitors, but was fairly new to us.
-I have been put in charge of qualifying the design for this new technology for Trelleborg.
+I have been put in charge of qualifying the design for this technology for Trelleborg.

-I’m also developing a polyurethane cover that can be used for hoses to reduce abrasion, and which offers a higher performance compared to traditional rubber-based covers, which helps maintain the hose throughout its entire service life.
-This extends the lifetime of our products and reduces our imprint on the environment
+I’m also developing new material that can be used for hoses to offer a higher performance and resistance, which helps maintain the hose throughout its entire service life.
+This extends the lifetime of our products and reduces our imprint on the environment.

 What is the most enjoyable aspect of your role?

 It’s great to design hoses on paper and on the computer, and then manufacture those hoses and compare the predicted behaviour to the actual behaviour.
 Each time you conduct an analysis, you can use the results to improve future models.

 What trends are you currently seeing in your role?